marcosribeirodacunha/git-github-learning-notes/git-commands.md

 `git clone <repo_url>`: clone/download a repository by using the given **repo_url**.

-`git fetch`: sync the data by copying the commits done in the remote repository to the remote branches.
+`git fetch`: sync the data by copying the commits done in the remote repository.

 `git mv <old_name> <new_name>`: move/rename a file in the repository.
 Similar to Linux `mv` command.